ZacharyWesterman/lumin/README.md

 ```

 Lastly, Lumin allows compiling a string of Lua code into bytecode.
-This does not include packing require statements, into a single file, as sometimes you want to keep those statements!
+This does not include packing require statements into a single file, as sometimes you want to keep those statements!

 ```
 compile = function(